datawire/ambassador-docs/docs/emissary/pre-release/howtos/route.md

   service: http://httpbin.org
 ```

-## Applying a Mapping resource
+## Applying an AmbassadorMapping resource

-A Mapping resource can be managed using the same workflow as any other Kubernetes resources (like a Service or Deployment).
-For example, if the above Mapping is saved into a file called `httpbin-mapping.yaml`, the following command will apply the configuration directly to $productName$:
+An AmbassadorMapping resource can be managed using the same workflow as any other Kubernetes resources (like a Service or Deployment).
+For example, if the above AmbassadorMapping is saved into a file called `httpbin-mapping.yaml`, the following command will apply the configuration directly to $productName$:

 ```
 kubectl apply -f httpbin-mapping.yaml